 To ensure a fair competition for limited discretionary funds, the following conditions are not valid reasons: (1) failure to begin the registration process in sufficient time; (2) failure to follow the COPS Office Online Application System instructions on how to register and apply as posted on its website; (3) failure to follow all of the instructions in the CAMP solicitation, including the CAMP application guide; (4) failure to register or update information on the SAM website; and (5) failure to register or complete SF-424 in grants.gov.

-Notifications regarding known technical problems with COPS Office Online Application System will be posted on https://portal.cops.usdoj.gov/ and https://cops.usdoj.gov/default.asp?ltem=2895.
+Notifications regarding known technical problems with COPS Office Online Application System will be posted on https://portal.cops.usdoj.gov/.

 No late submission requests will be considered once the CAMP application closes.

 Extraordinary natural or manmade disasters